kgdunn/pid-book/univariate-review/univariate-review.rst

 -	The impurity values in the last 100 batches of product produced is shown below.
 Which of the 3 time sequences has independent values?

-	In chemical processes there is often a transfer from batch-to-batch: we usually use the same lot of raw materials for successive batches, the batch reactor may not have be cleaned properly between each run, and so on.
+	In chemical processes there is often a transfer from batch-to-batch: we usually use the same lot of raw materials for successive batches, the batch reactor may not have been cleaned properly between each run, and so on.
 It is very likely that two successive batches (:math:`k` and :math:`k+1`) are somewhat related, and less likely that batch :math:`k` and :math:`k+2` are related.
 In the figure below, can you tell which sequence of values are independent?

 	.. image:: ../figures/univariate/simulate-independence.png
 		:align: center